 new, inheritance, polymorphism, RTTI, or STL.
 Instead of RAII we just zero our memory.

-This has the delightful consequence that when we want to know how something in our code is done, we just go and read the code that does it.
-There's no more jumping back and forth between ten classes, trying like a detective to mentally piece together a history of events.
-This lets us see immediately if we're doing anything slow.
+As a delightful consequence, when we want to know what our code does, we just read it.
+No more jumping back and forth between ten classes trying to mentally piece together a history of events.
+Slow code can no longer hide inside ten layers of nested classes.

 Treat Errors As Another Code Path.
-We don’t use exceptions for ordinary error handling, because errors aren't exceptional.
+We don’t use exceptions for error handling, because errors aren't exceptional.
 They should just be another code path with well-defined behavior.
-Our program doesn't suddenly do something mysterious (and maybe slow, who knows) when an error happens.
+Our program doesn't suddenly do something mysterious (and potentialy slow) when an error happens.

 Custom Memory Management.
 Calling